Bebe Stores: Stores

-The company has operated 312 stores, of which 215 are bebe stores, 32 are 2b Bebe stores, 64 are BebeSport stores (this includes Bebe BebeSport 2-in-1 stores), and one is a Bebe accessories store.
+The company has operated 312 stores, of which 215 are Bebe stores, 32 are 2b Bebe stores, 64 are BebeSport stores (this includes Bebe BebeSport 2-in-1 stores), and one is a Bebe accessories store.
 These are located in the United States, Puerto Rico, the U.S. Virgin Islands and Canada.
 Bebe also has international divisions in Lebanon, Kuwait, Egypt, Israel, Singapore, Indonesia, Malaysia, Mexico, Russia, Saudi Arabia, Thailand, Turkey, and UAE.

-In 1976, the first store was launched on Polk Street in San Francisco as bebe.
+In 1976, the first store was launched on Polk Street in San Francisco as Bebe.
 The company launched BebeSport in year 2003 to focus on active lifestyle by means of sportswear, tops, sweaters, outerwear, and accessories.
-In 2009, BebeSport stores were converted to PH8, with BebeSport product now sold in bebe and 2b Bebe stores.
+In 2009, BebeSport stores were converted to PH8, with BebeSport product now sold in Bebe and 2b Bebe stores.
 The company converted BebeSport stores to PH8 stores in November 2009.
 PH8 offers casual weekend apparel, work-out attire and accessories such as bags, shoes and seasonal items.
 Bebe's outlet division 2b Bebe provided clearance merchandise, logo merchandise and special cuts produced under the 2b Bebe label exclusively for the outlet stores.

-In 2012, bebe launched a bridal wear line which was available in stores throughout the United States.
+In 2012, Bebe launched a bridal wear line which was available in stores throughout the United States.
 The line debuted with a collection designed by Project Runway runner up Rami Kashou.
 Additional bridal salons were under consideration; however, the business venture was eventually ditched due to poor sales.

-On April 21, 2017, bebe made an announcement that it would close its remaining 175 brick-and-mortar locations.
+On April 21, 2017, Bebe made an announcement that it would close its remaining 175 brick-and-mortar locations.
 The company anticipated a charge of approximately $20 million as a result of the store closures.
 The company said it expected to incur losses in sales with the closures, but did not disclose the estimate.

-In January 2019, bebe launched a revamped e-commerce platform and loyalty program developed by outsourced e-commerce company Branded Online.
+In January 2019, Bebe launched a revamped e-commerce platform and loyalty program developed by outsourced e-commerce company Branded Online.

 Marketing

 To further brand exposure, the company signs celebrities for ad campaigns.
-Brenda Song was the face of bebe's 2007 ad campaign.
-The company signed actresses Rebecca Romijn as the face of bebe from spring 2007 through spring 2008 and Eva Longoria as the face of BebeSport from spring 2007 through spring 2009.
-Mischa Barton was the face of bebe's 2006 ad campaign.
+Brenda Song was the face of Bebe's 2007 ad campaign.
+The company signed actresses Rebecca Romijn as the face of Bebe from spring 2007 through spring 2008 and Eva Longoria as the face of BebeSport from spring 2007 through spring 2009.
+Mischa Barton was the face of Bebe's 2006 ad campaign.

-In 2007, bebe selected advertising agency MD70, with creative direction by Fredrik Peterhoff to produce Bebe Holiday, Bebe Sports, and Bebe Accessories' spring 2009 campaigns.
-Photographed by Camilla Åkrans, styled by Julia von Boehm and shot in Beverly Hills, Los Angeles, the bebe spring campaign featured model Anne Marie van Dijk.
+In 2007, Bebe selected advertising agency MD70, with creative direction by Fredrik Peterhoff to produce Bebe Holiday, Bebe Sports, and Bebe Accessories' spring 2009 campaigns.
+Photographed by Camilla Åkrans, styled by Julia von Boehm and shot in Beverly Hills, Los Angeles, the Bebe spring campaign featured model Anne Marie van Dijk.
 The campaign appeared in the February and March issues of Vogue, Elle, Cosmopolitan, and Glamour, as well as on billboards and phone kiosks in New York, Los Angeles, and Las Vegas.
-A campaign video ran in stores and online on the bebe YouTube channel.
+A campaign video ran in stores and online on the Bebe YouTube channel.
+Singer Bebe Rexha was the promotion campaign face in 2019.